 - An alert manager handles the alerting part

 The most important part about monitoring here is the first one: the exporters.
 Exporters decide which metrics you have.
-The Kubernetes exporters I recommend you to use are cAdvisor and Kube state metrics.
+The Kubernetes exporters I recommend you use are cAdvisor and Kube state metrics.
 These exporters were made to work with Kubernetes and will grant you all the metrics we talked about sooner.
 The official documentation is complete and easy to understand.
 Note that you can use as many exporters as you want to and the community is super-active: exporters exist for all kinds of resources (Database, Messaging system, API, etc.).

 My next advice is for you to use Grafana as the interface.
 The main point is that Grafana is a tool used to visualize your metrics but also an alerting tool.
 That means if you deploy your exporters, Prometheus, and Grafana you can set up monitoring and alerting.

 Grafana can send an alert on Slack, mail, webhook, or other communication channels.
 Another key point is the source of your data: Grafana can query several entities at the same time.
 You can query from databases like ElasticSearch or monitoring tools like Cloudwatch, and even set alerts on it.

 You likely already have heard of Datadog as a tool you can use for your logs.
 Datadog also has a part to monitor your Kubernetes resources.
 You can have node metrics and some of the pods and deployment metrics.
 When you compare it to Prometheus and all its exporters it’s clear that Datadog can’t match all the metrics but the core point of Datadog is that you can use only one tool to manage your logs and your monitoring.

-If you already use Datadog for your logs, set it up the monitoring is a quick task: you just have to deploy a Datadog Agent which is a daemonset on your cluster.
+If you already use Datadog for your logs, setting it up the monitoring is a quick task: you just have to deploy a Datadog Agent which is a daemonset on your cluster.
 The new pods will collect metrics and you will see them on your Datadog interface.